chris-greening/spyrograph/README.md

 ## :computer: Installation <a name="installation"></a>

 ### pip
-Install from PyPI using
+Install the latest stable release from PyPI using
 ```shell
 $ pip3 install spyrograph
 ```

-or clone from GitHub
+or clone the development version from GitHub with
 ```shell
 $ git clone https://github.com/chris-greening/spyrograph.git
 ```